UoMResearchIT/r-shinysender/README.md

 Sys.setenv(SHINYSENDER_USER="alice")
 ```

-(you may wish to add these lines to `~/.Rprofile`, or set the environment variables in `~/.Renviron`, to avoid having to set them each time you start R)
+(you may wish to add these lines to `~/.Rprofile`, to avoid having to set them each time you start R --  see [.Rprofile / .Renviron](#rprofile--renviron) below)

 * By default, your app will have the name of your local project directory, to set it to something different, set the `SHINYSENDER_REMOTENAME`
 environment variable before deploying: `Sys.setenv('SHINYSENDER_REMOTENAME="appname")`.

-  > [IMPORTANT!]
+> [!IMPORTANT]
-  > App names must be alphanumeric (i.e. no hyphens, underscores, or spaces).
+> App names must be alphanumeric (and may contain hyphens or underscores, but no spaces), between 4 and 63 characters long.
+Names are case-sensitive.

 * If you are using packages from GitHub, you will have to make sure you have an active access token see [Non CRAN packages](#Non-CRAN-packages) below.